frostoven/Cosmosis/README.md

 <!-- We aim to be the following; uncomment when achieved :) --
 Cosmosis is an open world space game with RPG elements.
-It aims to have realistic space ship mechanics (if a game with FTL and Lovecraftian Great Ones can fall into such a category), and souls-like combat on planets.
+It aims to have realistic spaceship mechanics (if a game with FTL and Lovecraftian Great Ones can fall into such a category), and souls-like combat on planets.
 It also has an FPS shooter class for those who do refuse to praise the sun
 \[blasphemes].